STUDYANDEXAM

 Main Verb & Helping Verb (Auxiliary Verb)

-The main verb and helping verb (also called auxiliary verb) are essential components of a sentence.
+The main verb and auxiliary verb are essential components of a sentence.

-In contrast, a helping verb does not give the basic meaning of an action on its own, but it is used with a main verb in a sentence to indicate the time of the action.
-The helping vebrs (or auxiliary verb) specifies when an action occurs—whether in the past, present, or future—rather than the action itself.
+In contrast, an auxiliary verb does not give the basic meaning of an action on its own, but it is used with a main verb in a sentence to indicate the time of the action.
+Auxiliary verbs specify when an action occurs - whether in the past, present, or future - rather than the action itself.

 Examples of auxiliary verbs: is, are, was, were, has, had, will, etc.